toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

   1. Orderbook rebuild - automated test were neglected and not planned earlier

 - Describe a time when you had to quickly learn something new and complex in order to ramp up for a project or solve a problem
-  Build bepsoke RFQ - Learn how the product works
+  1. Build bepsoke RFQ of derivatives - Learn how the product works

 - Tell me a specific example of how a new skill set you grew in recent years help you improve
   Write clear technical documenation - lead to working on requirement of order book rebuild